-Drug-Free School and Workplace and Communities Act (34 CFR Part
+Drug-Free School and Workplace

-85), Rasmussen College campuses are hereby declared a drug-free college and workplace.
-For more information visit The U. S. Department of Education's Higher Education Center for Alcohol and Other Drug Prevention website at www.edc.org/.
-Students are prohibited from the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance or alcohol anywhere on property belonging to the College including but not limited to grounds, parking areas, or anywhere within the building(s); or while participating in College-related activities including but not limited to clinical, externship, or practicum experiences.
+In accordance with the Drug-Free Schools and Communities Act (34 CFR Part 85), Rasmussen College campuses are hereby declared a drug-free college and workplace.
+For more information visit the U.S. Department of Education's Higher Education Center for Alcohol and Other Drug Prevention website at www.edc.org/.
+Students are prohibited from the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance or alcohol anywhere on property belonging to the College including but not limited to grounds, parking areas, or anywhere within the building(s); or while participating in College-related activities including but not limited to clinical, externship, or practicum experiences.
+Students who violate this policy will be subject to disciplinary action up to and including expulsion or termination of enrollment.